consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 If you find that using acrylic / plexiglass is too expensive, you can use the same measures to make it out of wood.

 Take a look at the gallery at the bottom to see other controller's made by other people.
+I'll show you a way to make a box but there's lots of ways to make one.

 ![Acrylic laser cut](http://sdvx-diy.pancakeapps.com/pics/pic031.png)